-- 1) Adequate funding to improve our inland waterway transportation system, including funding to repair our system of locks.
-We are particularly concerned with needed lock renovation on the Mississippi River; - 2) The lowest possible user fee for the use of locks on inland rivers; - 3) Keeping the Great Lakes shipping channels, including the St. Lawrence Seaway and the twin ports of Duluth and Superior, open while such lanes are navigable, to maximize this nation's export capabilities; and - 4) Restricting the management of our nation's port system to U.S.-owned and -based companies.
+1) Adequate funding to improve our inland waterway transportation system, including funding to repair our system of locks.
+We are particularly concerned with needed lock renovation on the Mississippi River;

+- 2) The lowest possible user fee for the use of locks on inland rivers; - 3) Keeping the Great Lakes shipping channels, including the St. Lawrence Seaway and the twin ports of Duluth and Superior, open while such lanes are navigable, to maximize this nation's export capabilities; - 4) Restricting the management of our nation's port system to U.S.-owned and based companies; and - 5) Congress repealing the Jones Act.